JYP Entertainment: 2018–23: Further success and fourth generation K-pop artists

 On January 26, 2022, a new girl group Nmixx was announced for a February 22 debut, with their debut single album, Ad Mare.
 After Twice's success in the U.S., JYP Entertainment expanded their partnership with Republic Records in February, by signing both Stray Kids and Itzy under Republic Records for promotions.
 In April, the market cap of JYP Entertainment had risen from 1.33 trillion KRW in the previous year to 2.24 trillion KRW, an increase of 1 trillion KRW in the first three months of 2022.
 The company's stock prices soared to 66,200 KRW on April 8, surpassing company's record.
 On July 12, all nine members of Twice renewed their contracts with the company.
 On September 26, all members of Day6 renewed their contracts with the company.
-In December, Jinni both left the company and the group Nmixx, due to personal reasons.
+In December, Jinni left both the company and the group Nmixx, due to personal reasons.

 In 2023, the competition show A2K and the second season of Nizi Project both aired.
 A2K led to the formation of the group Vcha, a joint venture between JYP Entertainment and Republic Records.
-In the second season of Nizi Project, it concluded with the line up for the group Nexz – a joint venture with Sony Records Japan.
+The second season of Nizi Project concluded with the line up for the boy group Nexz, a joint venture with Sony Records Japan.
 Both groups released their debut single in 2024.
-In August 2024, Innit Entertainment was established – the company's management subsidiary for actors and artists.